-For 1P1: Post-Secondary Placement, all met or exceeded their individual performance goal.
+For 1P1: Post-Secondary Placement, one institution did not meet or exceed the individual performance goal.

-For 2P1: Earned Recognized Post-Secondary Credential, all met or exceeded their individual performance goal.
+For 2P1: Earned Recognized Post-Secondary Credential, all met or exceeded the individual performance goal.

-For 3P1: Nontraditional Program Concentration, all met or exceeded their individual performance goal.
+For 3P1: Nontraditional Program Concentration, one institution met or exceeded the individual performance goal.